henningonsbring/Recipes/taco_pie.md

 3. Coat a pie dish with butter
 4. Distribute the dough in the pie dish, prick the bottom with a fork and store in the fridge
 5. Start oven and set temperature to 200 °C
-6. Chop the onions
+6. Chop and then fry the onions
-7. Fry the onions
 7. When onions are transparent add the meat to the pan
 8. Pre-bake the dough for 12 min in 200 °C
 9. When no more raw meat is visible add the taco spice
 10. Add the filling to the pie dish
 11. Mix all topping-ingredients and spread the topping over the meat
 12. Bake in the middle of the oven at 200 °C until golden brown